Annual revenue in billions USD

 Loading revenue data...

-Riot faces significant risks, including Bitcoin price volatility, which can significantly impact earnings.
-The company's reliance on Bitcoin price stability remains a notable risk.
-Analysts have raised concerns about the pace of AI/HPC tenant acquisition and the capital-intensive nature of data center development.
+Riot Platforms faces several risks, including Bitcoin price volatility, increasing mining costs, and potential regulatory challenges.
+The company's reliance on Bitcoin price stability and the capital demands of diversification present ongoing challenges.
 The transition from hosting agreements to full operational control at Rockdale introduces potential integration and optimization risks.
+The company's cost of mining bitcoin is close to $90K, which may hamper sustainable profitability.

 Riot Platforms, Inc., together with its subsidiaries, operates as a Bitcoin mining company in the United States.
 The company operates in two segments, Bitcoin Mining and Engineering.
 It offers comprehensive and critical infrastructure for institutional-scale Bitcoin mining facilities in Rockdale and Navarro counties, Texas; and two Bitcoin mining sites in Paducah, Kentucky.
 The company also designs and manufactures power distribution equipment and custom engineered electrical products; and elect...